 Foreign nationals whose native language is not English and who have received a substantial portion of their education in their native language may have English accepted as their second language.
 Generally, these students will have completed the TOEFL (Test of English as a Second Language) exam.

 For students whose native language is English, proficiency in a foreign language is demonstrated through reading comprehension and oral examinations.
-The Fletcher School routinely offers proficiency exams in the following languages: Arabic, Chinese, French, German, Greek, Hebrew, Hindi, Italian, Japanese, Portuguese, Russian, Spanish, Swahili, and Urdu.
+The Fletcher School routinely offers proficiency exams in the following languages: Arabic, Chinese, French, German, Greek, Hebrew, Hindi, Italian, Japanese, Korean, Portuguese, Russian, Spanish, Swahili, and Urdu.
 Please see more information on language study.

 Subject to the approval of the Fletcher School’s Committee on Student Academic Programs, degree candidates may offer languages other than the ones listed above to fulfill the foreign language proficiency requirement.
 In those cases, it is the student’s responsibility to identify a qualified individual to serve as their examiner.
 That person should have credentials as an instructor of the foreign language being offered.
 Students who wish to offer languages other than those given by Fletcher should speak with The Fletcher School Language Coordinator (currently Ann Marie Decembrele) upon their arrival at Fletcher.